Farmers Branch, Texas: Public school districts

 Residential areas in Farmers Branch are within two school districts.

 Most of Farmers Branch is a part of the Carrollton-Farmers Branch Independent School District.
 Dave Blair Elementary School, Farmers Branch Elementary School, Janie Stark Elementary School, and Nancy H. Strickland Intermediate School (3–5) are in Farmers Branch.
 Sections zoned to Strickland for grades 3–5 are zoned to Neil Ray McLaughlin Elementary School (K–2) in Carrollton Vivian C. Field Middle School is in Farmers Branch and serves almost all of the CFBISD portion.
 R. L. Turner High School in Carrollton also serves almost all of CFBISD Farmers Branch.
 Residential areas south of Interstate 635 and west of Interstate 35E are zoned to La Villita Elementary School, Barbara Bush Middle School and Ranchview High School in Irving.
 CFBISD's Early College High School, an alternative high school, is on the property of Brookhaven College.

-Dallas Independent School District also serves a small portion of Farmers Branch.
+Dallas Independent School District includes a small portion of Farmers Branch.
 One DISD elementary school, Chapel Hill Preparatory School, known as William L. Cabell Elementary School until its 2018 renaming, is in Farmers Branch.
 Its current name is a reference to the Chapel Hill community; it was renamed since the former namesake, Mayor of Dallas William Lewis Cabell, served in the Confederate States of America.
 Other residential portions of DISD Farmers Branch are served by Gooch Elementary.
 Residential areas in DISD are zoned to Marsh Middle School and W.T.
 White High School.

 Mayor Tim O'Hare proposed making a new municipal Farmers Branch school district with the portions currently in CFBISD and DISD.
 In 2011, about 66% of voters decided against the referendum.
-At the time, the city did not have the 8,000 children required under Texas law as a requirement for forming a new district, so KTVT (CBS Dallas) stated, "Even if the proposal had passed, there would have been little, if anything, the city could have done to move forward".
+At the time, the city did not have the 8,000 children required under Texas law as a requirement for forming a new district, so KTVT stated, "Even if the proposal had passed, there would have been little, if anything, the city could have done to move forward".

-Charter schools

-Honors Academy, a charter school operator, has its administrative offices in Farmers Branch.
-The city hosted Branch Park Academy, a 6–8 charter school operated by Honors Academy.

-Branch Park Academy was closed after the 2014–2015 school year, and the building has been leveled.